-CWSNC witness Linneman testified that, pursuant to G.S.
-62-133.12 and Commission Rules R7-39 and R10-26, in the Company's general rate case proceedings in Docket Nos.
+In the Company's general rate case proceedings in Docket Nos.
 W-354, Subs 336 and 344, the Commission found it to be in the public interest to authorize CWSNC to implement and utilize a rate adjustment mechanism (WSIC/SSIC rate adjustment mechanism) to recover the incremental depreciation expense and capital costs related to eligible investments in water and sewer infrastructure projects completed and placed in service between general rate case proceedings, as provided for in the then-newly enacted G.S.
 62-133.12.
-Witness Linneman commented that, as a result, CWSNC was authorized to implement a WSIC/SSIC rate adjustment mechanism for recovery of such costs applicable to all of the Company's pre-merger customers.
+Thus, CWSNC was authorized to implement a WSIC/SSIC rate adjustment mechanism for recovery of such costs applicable to all of the Company's pre-merger customers.10